UnknownSuperficialNight/RustyCOV/README.md

 cargo run --release
 ```

+> [!NOTE]
+> If the `-i` flag is not present, it will default to the current directory.

 ### External Dependencies (Automatically Handled/Installed)
-- [ffmpeg](https://ffmpeg.org) for fallback processing (Download implemented, but usage not yet implemented)
+- [ffmpeg](https://ffmpeg.org) for fallback processing (Download and dependency checking implemented, but usage not yet implemented)
 - [covit](https://covers.musichoarders.xyz) for cover discovery